 Route::get('/users', [UserController::class, 'index']);

-— Generated Files & Caching
+8. storage/ — Generated Files & Caching

 Stores runtime and user-generated files.